 Open for breakfast and lunch only (until 2:30 p.m.), it tastes like eating at home - especially if you are from Philly.
 Then you will likely order the Philly Breakfast with Taylor pork roll or scrapple or the Philly cheese steak served on genuine, Philly-imported Amoroso rolls.
 Even non-Philly guests will love Old 41's made-from-scratch offerings: fresh-ground Colombian coffee, corned beef hash house made from Boar's Head meat, an incredible Texas French toast with homemade caramel and pecans, Carbon's malted Belgian waffles, Boar's Head hoagies, hot roasted turkey or beef sandwiches and homemade rice pudding.
 The setting is a simple strip mall storefront - bright, clean and friendly.

 Recommended for Best Value because: You can get your fill of hearty, home-cooked food for very little cash.

 Chelle's expert tip: For breakfast, the Texas French toast is the bomb.
 The cheesesteak sandwich?
-The best around!
+The best, most authentic around!

 Now, this is what a beach restaurant should look, feel like and charge like.
 You will find a number of resort restaurants that overlook the beach, but to get the real thing, travel north to Bonita Beach where you can walk right off the beach and into this beer-and-burger joint for a break from the sun.
 Sit out back, right on the beach, if you can't bring yourself to drag your toes out of the sand.
 Or sit inside, where there's shade.
 If you're looking for air-conditioning on a hot summer day, head upstairs to order your breakfast, lunch or dinner and watch the game.
 The kitchen is famous for its Chicago-style pizzas, served after 4 p.m.
 Day-long there's seafood, burgers and key lime pie.